PostgREST/postgrest/nix/README.md

 ```

-Note that `postgrest-tests-io` is now also available.
+Note that `postgrest-test-io` is now also available.

 To run one-off commands, you can also use `nix-shell --run <command>`, which
 will lauch the Nix shell, run that one command and exit.
 Note that the tab